Is it Safe to Have a Baby in the US?

 Infants may suffer injuries before, during, or just after birth, some of which may cause conditions with lasting effects or that result in death.
 Some of the most common types of birth injuries include bruising or swelling of the head, brain bleeds, broken blood vessels, facial nerve injuries, fractures of the collarbone, and trauma to the nerves that supply the arms and hands.

 Birth trauma may result from any number of factors, many of which are preventable.
-Often, birth injuries occur due to factors, including the improper use of birth-assisting tools, failing to adequately monitor and control fetal oxygen intake, neglecting to identify and address fetal distress in a timely manner, and failing to perform emergency cesarean sections when necessary to avoid harm to infants or mothers.
+Often, birth injuries and defects occur due to factors, including the improper use of birth-assisting tools, failing to adequately monitor and control fetal oxygen intake, errors during amniocentesis, neglecting to identify and address fetal distress in a timely manner, turning away women in labor, fetal exposure to dangerous medications, and failing to perform emergency cesarean sections when necessary to avoid harm to infants or mothers.